najeebullahii/lagos-real-estate-analysis/README.md

 **Geographic inequality is massive**.
 A 30x difference in investment returns within the same city tells you that location is everything.
 Property type and size matter far less than where you're buying.

 **Premium areas aren't always profitable**.
 Ikoyi properties are expensive, but the rental yields are mediocre.
 You're paying for prestige, not cash flow.

-**Data quality matters more than I thought**.
-Removing just 7% of the data as outliers improved accuracy by 35%.
-If I'd used the raw data, every conclusion would have been wrong.
-This taught me to never trust data at face value.

 **The market is concentrated**.
 Lekki has almost half of all listings.
 This could mean high demand, or it could mean the market is oversaturated.
 Would need sales velocity data to know for sure.